S-Parameters

 plot of S11 or return loss versus frequency, measured with a network analyzer

-The above would typically be measured using a network analyzer, which can plot S11.
-The above figure shows that the antenna radiates best at 2.5 GHz, where S11=-10 dB.
-Further, at 1.5 GHz the antenna will radiate virtually nothing, as S11 is close to 0 dB.
-The bandwidth can also be determined from the above figure.
-If S11 is to be <-6 dB, then the bandwidth would be roughly 1 GHz, with 3 GHz the high end and 2 GHz the low end of the band.
+The above would typically be measured using a Vector Network Analyzer (VNA), which can plot S11.
+The above figure implies that the antenna radiates best at 2.5 GHz, where S11=-10 dB.
+Further, at 1.5 GHz the antenna will radiate virtually nothing, as S11 is close to 0 dB (so all the power is reflected).
+The antenna bandwidth can also be determined from the above figure.
+If the bandwidth is defined as the frequency range where S11 is to be less than -6 dB, then the bandwidth would be roughly 1 GHz, with 3 GHz the high end and 2 GHz the low end of the frequency band.

 Antennas (Home)